Polynomiality of surface braid and mapping class group representations: Introduction

-where the direct sum on the right-hand side is indexed by the following combinatorial data.
-Let $\Gamma$ be an embedded graph in $S$ with set of vertices $A$, such that $S$ deformation retracts onto $\Gamma$ relative to $A$; see Figure~\ref{fig:models} for illustrations.
-There is then one copy of $V$ in the direct sum for each function $w$ assigning to each edge of $\Gamma$ a word in the alphabet $\{1,\ldots,r\}$ so that each letter $i \in \{1,\ldots,r\}$ appears precisely $k_i$ times as $w$ runs over all edges of $\Gamma$. \end{athm}

-In each of our examples, $\cL$ will be a rank-$1$ local system, i.e.~$V \cong R$, so Theorem~\ref{thm:module-structure} says that $H_k^{\BM}(C_{\bk}(S \smallsetminus A) ; \cL)$ is a \emph{free} $R$-module, with a free generating set given by the set of functions $w$ described above.
-We note that, in the special case when $\bk = (k)$, the direct sum in \eqref{eq:module-structure} is indexed by functions $w$ assigning non-negative integers to each edge of $\Gamma$ that sum to $k$.

-\begin{rmk} The principal reason why we work with Borel-Moore homology instead of ordinary homology is the structural result of Theorem~\ref{thm:module-structure}.
-In contrast, the ordinary (co)homology of configuration spaces on surfaces is in general much more complicated, and the few cases in which the computations are known lead to representations that are much harder to handle; see for instance \cite[Th.~1.4]{stavrou}.
-On the other hand, under a certain condition on the local system $\cL$ (called ``\emph{genericity}''), the ordinary and Borel-Moore homology of configuration spaces on orientable surfaces with coefficients in $\cL$ are naturally isomorphic.
-Over the field $R=\bC$ this is due to \cite[Theorem~3.1]{Kohno_quant_hol}; see also \cite[Proposition~D]{anghelpalmer} for an extension to more general ground rings. \end{rmk}

-\paragraph*{Short exact sequences of functors.} Our main result proves the existence of fundamental short exact sequences relating various different homological representation functors.
+\paragraph*{Short exact sequences of functors.} Our main result proves the existence of fundamental short exact sequences relating different homological representation functors; see Theorem~\ref{thm:ses}.
 Our polynomiality results, as well as results establishing other properties of these representations, are corollaries of these.